 ScottsMiracle-Gro to hold Fireside Chat with Wells Fargo

-/EIN News/ -- MARYSVILLE, Ohio, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- The Scotts Miracle-Gro Company (NYSE: SMG), the world’s leading marketer of branded consumer lawn and garden as well as indoor and hydroponic growing products, will participate in a fireside chat hosted by Chris Carey of Wells Fargo.
+MARYSVILLE, Ohio, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- The Scotts Miracle-Gro Company SMG, the world's leading marketer of branded consumer lawn and garden as well as indoor and hydroponic growing products, will participate in a fireside chat hosted by Chris Carey of Wells Fargo.

 The virtual event will be held on Wednesday, February 15, from 3 p.m. to 4 p.m.
 EST. Participants for ScottsMiracle-Gro will include Chief Financial Officer Matt Garth and Chris Hagedorn, President of Hawthorne Gardening Company, SMG's wholly-owned subsidiary.
 After opening comments, Carey, who is director, senior equity analyst, in charge of Consumer Staples Research for Wells Fargo, will moderate a question-and-answer session.